MILLER, Lee (1907-1977) & Penrose, Sir Roland (1900-1984)

-Plaque erected in 2003 by English Heritage at 21 Downshire Hill, Hampstead, London NW3 1NT, London Borough of Camden
+Plaque erected in Plaque erected in 2003 by English Heritage at 21 Downshire Hill, Hampstead, London NW3 1NT at , All London Boroughs

 Photographer, Artist, Surrealist